-But for this difference heuristic to be valid, the brain must represent the two candidate world states in a symmetric fashion.
-To continue with the example of clockwise and anticlockwise tilts, there should be a pair of neuron ensembles $n_1$ and $n_2$ , such that the distribution of responses of $n_1$ to clockwise gratings is indistinguishable from the distribution of responses of $n_2$ to clockwise gratings, and vice versa.
-If $n_1$ responses are stronger on average than $n_2$ responses, the difference $x_1 - x_2$ would tend to be positive, 417 introducing a persistent bias in the agent's responses and degrading their accuracy as a 418 result.
-While it is easy to imagine the difference heuristic being useful for decisions in 419 low-dimensional representation spaces, such as in the case of tilt discrimination, it is more 420 difficult to see how this heuristic can be practically useful in more ecological settings, 421 where representations are complex and high dimensional.
-For example, in deciding whether 422 an ambiguous figure is a dog or a cat, is it warranted to assume that cat-sensitive neurons 423 have similar response profiles to cats as do dog-sensitive neurons to dogs, and vice versa?
-424
+But for this heuristic to be valid, the brain must represent the two candidate world states in a symmetric fashion.
+To continue with the light detection example, there should be a pair of neuron ensembles n_1 and n_2 , such that the distribution of responses of n_1 to the presence of light is indistinguishable from the distribution of responses of n_2 to the absence of light, and vice versa.
+If n_1 responses (x_1) are stronger on average than n_2 responses (x_2) , the difference $x_1 - x_2$ would tend to be positive, introducing a persistent bias in the agent's responses and degrading their accuracy as a result.
+While it is easy to imagine such perfectly symmetrical response profiles in low-dimensional representation spaces, such as rightward versus leftward motion energy in motion discrimination tasks, it is more difficult to see how this heuristic can be practically useful in more ecological settings,where representations are complex and high dimensional.
+For example, in deciding whether an ambiguous figure is a dog or a cat, is it warranted to assume that cat-sensitive neurons have similar response profiles to cats as do dogsensitive neurons to dogs, and vice versa?